vishvAsa/kalpAntaram/kANe/v2p2/22_Bhojana.md

 763

 Baya " he should honour food in the morning and evening by saying 'I like it', by saying 'it was good for eating' in the case of food served in srāddhas and it was perfect' as to food offered in abhyudayika rites 1834 (i. e. in marriage &c.).
 Kullūka (on Manu II.
 54) and the Gr.
 R. (p.
 314) quote verses of the Adipurāṇa (Brahmapurāna in Gr.
 R.) to the effect that on seeing food one should fold one's hands and should bow to it saying' may this always be ours' and that God Viṣṇu himself said that whoever honours food honours him.
-After the food is served on the plate or dish, the water should sprinkle water round it and say 'I sprinkle thee that art satya ( truth ) with sta (right order)' (in the morn ing) and 'I sprinkle thee that art pta with satya' (in the evening ).1887 According to some he then offers to the right of the plate or dish on the ground a little of the food in his plate from the west towards the east to Dharmarāja ( i.e. Yama), Citragupta and pretas ( vide Bhavisyapurāṇa quoted in Sm.
+After the food is served on the plate or dish, the water should sprinkle water round it and say 'I sprinkle thee that art satya ( truth ) with sta (right order)' (in the morn ing) and 'I sprinkle thee that art pta with satya' (in the evening ).1887 According to some he then offers to the right of the plate or dish on the ground a little of the food in his plate from the west towards the east to Dharmarāja ( i.e. Yama), Citragupta and pretas ( vide Bhaviṣyapurāṇa quoted in Sm.
 C. I. p.
 224 and Abnikaprakāśa P. 465 ), 1828 Others say that these balis are offered to bhūpati, bhuvanapati and bhūtānām pati, while in modern times they are offered to Citra, Citragupta, Yama, Yamadūta (and some add a fifth 'garvebhyo bhūtebhyaḥ svāhā).
 He should then sip & little water with the words 'thou art the seat of ambrosia (amrtopastara pam-asi) and at the end of the meal the words used are 'thou art the cover of ambrosia' (amstāpidhānam-asi).
 All this has been prescribed from very ancient times and has continued to this day.
 Yāj.
 I. 106 calls this sipping of water apośana (tak. ing in of water) and its purpose is to make food beneficial like ampta (nectar ) and to cover it as if with & garment.
 He then offers five morsels on which ghee is sprinkled to the five modes

 1826.